These days, it seems like it’s tough to stay ahead financially. Hopefully, these online jobs from home opportunities can help you get a leg up.

-Sure, you might not be able to watch all your favorite shows for fun – a lot them will be less exciting shows.
-Still, this is a low-stress job you can do from anywhere.
+Sure, you might be unable to watch all your favorite shows for fun – many will be less exciting.

 While there are ways to elevate your content high in the search results such as SEO, that isn’t what Google wants.
 Instead, search engines want search results to cater to humans.
 They want search results to answer your questions and solve problems.

 Thus, as a search engine evaluator, you’ll spend your time ensuring search results serve searcher intent rather than the intent of those creating content.

 Average salary: $36,881/year.